 – You can get the tickets online from the official site or book a guided tour (both options include skip the line)

-– From Monday to Thursday, the last 2 hours of the day are free entry.
-It’s valid only for EU or US citizens.
-However, I didn’t see anyone asked for their ID.
+– From Monday to Thursday, the last 2 hours of the day are free of charge.
+It’s valid only for EU or US citizens, however.

 Plaza de España

-Time for another Plaza guys.
-Plaza de España is a little bit different than the other two plazas you visited today.
+Time for another glorious plaza guys.
+Plaza de España is a little bit different than the other you saw today.
 The square part is nothing special; what’s special is the grand memorial of the most famous Spanish writer – Miguel de Cervantes.

-Beneath the sculpture of Cervantes are his most prominent characters – the most famous knight of Spain – Don-Quixote de la Mancha and his trusty squire- Sancho Panza.
+Beneath the sculpture of Cervantes are his most prominent characters: the most famous knight of Spain – Don-Quixote de la Mancha and his loyal squire- Sancho Panza.

-The novel of Don Quixote was published in two volumes – in 1605 and 1615, and it’s considered the most influential book of the Spanish literature and a founding work of the modern western literature.
+The novel of Don Quixote was published in two volumes – in 1605 and 1615.
+It’s considered the most influential book of Spanish literature and a founding work of modern western literature.
 It’s a book I personally love, and if you haven’t read it yet, I strongly recommend you to do it.

-Did you know there is an authentic Egyptian temple in the middle of Madrid?
+Did you know there is an authentic Egyptian temple in the center of Madrid?
 Me neither.

-There is no better way to finish the first of your two days in Madrid than having a picnic next to the Debod temple while enjoying the sunset.
+There is no better way to finish the first of your two days in Madrid than with a sunset picnic right next to the Debod temple.